Benefits of an Medical Disability neuropsychological evaluation

 Cognitive disturbances potentially range from level of arousal and attention through higher-order executive functions and social intelligence.
 Problems with complex attention, executive functioning, learning, memory, and speed of processing are common.

-Emotional disturbances often include:
+Additionally, emotional disturbances often include:

 • irritability